chinchalinchin/elara/src/source/02_research/00_palindromes/03_appendix.rst

 **Theorem A.4.1** ∀ ζ ∈ C:sub:`L`: Λ(ζ) = Δ(ζ) + 1

+## TODO
-(TODO: I think this needs revised to be Λ(ζ) ≥ Δ(ζ) + 1 to account for edges where the sentence has multiple Delimiters in sequence, or has a Delimiter at the end or beginning of the String.
+# I think this needs revised to be Λ(ζ) ≥ Δ(ζ) + 1 to account for edges where the sentence has multiple Delimiters in sequence, or has a Delimiter at the end or beginning of the String.

-This might be resolvable by introducing an assumption about the structure of a Sentence.
-Perhaps all Delimiters between two consecutive Words should be treated as a single Delimiter?)
+# This might be resolvable by introducing an assumption about the structure of a Sentence.
+Perhaps all Delimiters between two consecutive Words should be treated as a single Delimiter?
+## TODO

 In natural language, this theorem is stated: For any sentence *ζ* in a Corpus C:sub:`L`, the length of the Sentence is equal to its Delimiter count plus one.